de Appel Kiosk: Linzi's Party Supplies

 Albert Cuypmarkt

 The artists come from where these items are made, and the items come from the shop of Wu Fenglin (nicknamed Linzi), a party-supply vendor at Shanghai’s Chenghuangmiao Market.
 Like much of what fills European market stalls — often unbeknownst to buyers — her stock originates from Yiwu International Trade City in China, the world’s largest wholesale hub for small commodities.
 Linzi's Party is built around a real and ongoing relationship between the collective members and Linzi.
 They have been her customers for years, buying props for performances.
-During the 2022 Shanghai lockdown, when both party supplies and performance art were classified as “non-essential”, when both market stalls and theatre stages stood empty, the ensemble and Linzi began collaborating — a livestream sale, a self-service shop in museum, a public auction — each time using the act of selling to hold open a space where economic exchange and mutual care have not yet separated.
+During the 2022 Shanghai lockdown, when both party supplies and performance art were classified as “non-essential”, when both market stalls and theatre stages stood empty, the ensemble and Linzi began collaborating in the form of a livestream sale, a self-service shop in museum, a public auction, each time using the act of selling to hold open a space where economic exchange and mutual care have not yet separated.

 At Kiosk, the original wholesale price will be visible on the price tag alongside the European market price, tracing the gap and the journey in between.
-Linzi's photography — for her online listings, of her shop, her family posing as models — accompanies the commodities.
+Linzi's photography, for her online listings, of her shop, her family posing as models, accompanies the commodities.
 The same cheap objects arrive, this time, carrying something they are not usually permitted to carry: a person's name, a relationship built over years, a face.

 Dates and times